opf/openproject/doc/operation_guides/manual/installation-guide.md

   smtp_authentication: plain
 ```

-Add this line into `configuration.yml` file at the of of file for better
+Add this line into `configuration.yml` file at the end of the file for
-performance of OpenProject:
+a better performance of OpenProject:

 ```yaml
 rails_cache_store: :memcache
 ```

-__NOTE:__ You should validate your .yml-files, for example with
+__NOTE:__ You should validate your `yml` files, for example with
 http://www.yamllint.com/.
-Both, the database.yml and `configuration.yml`
+Both, the `database.yml` and `configuration.yml`
 file are sensitive to whitespace.
 It is pretty easy to write
-`invalid .yml` files without seeing the error.
+invalid `yml` files without seeing the error.
 Validating those files
 prevents you from such errors.